DyStar: History

 DyStar was founded in 1995 as a joint venture from Bayer AG and Hoechst AG.
 In 2000 the textile dyes business from BASF was integrated.
 In 2004 Platinum Equity acquired DyStar.
 In February 2010 DyStar Group was acquired by Kiri Dyes and Chemicals (KDCL), along with its subsidiaries with the support of its joint venture partner Longsheng Group, China.
 Currently, Senda International Capital Limited, a wholly owned subsidiary of Longsheng, is a majority shareholder of DyStar Group.

-With acquisitions such as Rotta, Boehme Group, Lenmar Chemicals, Color Solutions International and TexanLab DyStar has been able to diversify and grow consistently.
+DyStar has acquired several firms, including Rotta, Boehme Group, Lenmar Chemicals, Color Solutions International and TexanLab..

 DyStar completed the acquisition of specialty chemical businesses from Emerald Performance Materials in 2016 to expand into the food & beverages and personal care sectors.

 In February 2019, DyStar opened a new testing facility in Dhaka, Bangladesh.

 In April 2023, DyStar closed a 125 years old indigo dye plant in Ludwigshafen, Germany.

+In May 2025, DyStar announced that Zhejiang Longsheng Group and Kiri Industries Limited had entered into a Share Purchase Agreement under which Zhejiang Longsheng Group would acquire Kiri Industries' remaining 37.57% shareholding in DyStar Global Holdings (Singapore) Pte.
+Ltd., subject to regulatory approvals and customary closing conditions.

+In December 2025, the transaction was completed and Zhejiang Longsheng Group became the sole shareholder of DyStar, bringing to an end the long-running shareholder dispute following the company's 2010 acquisition.

+In 2026, DyStar released its FY2025 Sustainability Report, highlighting progress towards its 2030 sustainability targets and reporting advances in greenhouse gas emissions reduction, renewable electricity usage, waste recycling and sustainable manufacturing across its global operations.

+In 2026, DyStar advanced sustainability in manufacturing with ISO 14001 certification at its Gabus production facility and continued expanding its innovation initiatives for the global textile and specialty chemicals industries.

+In 2026, DyStar continued to operate as a global specialty chemical manufacturer with more than 1,400 employees, operations in over 20 countries and 10 production sites, serving the textile, leather, food and beverage, personal care, paints, coatings, paper, packaging and water treatment industries.